 “Wait, it’s a cycle?”
 Correct, the scientific method never ends; it keeps pushing your questions and answers closer to the truth.
 Observe, test, reflect, repeat.

-Friends, in case the point was unclear, the key here is to refine before you repeat.
-Don’t repeat the same experiment (unaltered) again; it will lead you nowhere (you’re not a squirrel and the cycle is not an exercise wheel).
+Friends, if the point was unclear, the key here is to refine it before repeating it.
+Don’t repeat the same experiment (unaltered); it will lead you nowhere (you’re not a squirrel and the cycle is not an exercise wheel).

 The scientific method in your daily life